 Supplemental Educational Opportunity Grants are awarded to students pursuing a first baccalaureate degree.
 Awards range from $100 to $4,000 per academic year.
 The conditions to be met in order to qualify for a supplemental grant are the same as those listed under Pell Grant above.

-Connecticut Aid for Public University (CAPS)
+Connecticut Aid for Public Schools (CAPS)

 Connecticut State University Grant Aid (CSUG)